Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 For more Tombstone Tuesday posts, please click here.

-Antoni Henryk Gosiewski was born Poland on 12th January 1900.
-Sometime after the outbreak of World War II, Antoni joined the ATA (Air Transport Auxiliary).
+Antoni Henryk Gosiewski was born Poland on 12th January 1900 to Feliks Gosiewski and his wife Biernacka Julyanna.
+Antoni was a Lieutenant Colonel in the Polish Air Force from 1923 but by September of 1939 he was living in France and was then a Pilot Officer for the R.A.F.
+Later he was dismissed due to a Court Martial where he was found guilty of embezzlement committed back in Poland.
+Antoni joined the A.T.A (Air Transport Auxiliary) in the September of 1941.
 Some of the duties for ATA personal was ferrying new, repaired and damaged military aircraft between factories, assembly points and transatlantic delivery points.

 Second Officer Antoni Henryk Gosiewski